Tommy Amaker is an educator, coach, and leader

 Since joining the Harvard community in 2007, Amaker has taken the program to unprecedented heights, racking up the first and now seven Ivy League championships, four NCAA tournament appearances, and three NIT berths.
 He is the all-time winningest coach with the Crimson.

 But it’s Amaker’s work with his players outside of basketball that makes him most proud.
 For the past 14 years, his program philosophy has been “Teach.
 Lead.
 Serve,” and he has devoted as much time and energy to developing his athletes into future leaders as he has to building their basketball prowess.
 He launched a Breakfast Club initiative with renowned Harvard Law Professor Charles Ogletree where student athletes get to meet notable business leaders and social activists like Massachusetts Governor Charlie Baker, former U.S. Education Secretary Arne Duncan, and basketball legend and social justice champion Kareem Abdul-Jabbar.

 His approach to integrating social justice and leadership development into his program landed him a leadership role as a Board member for the National Association of Basketball Coaches, where he co-chairs the Committee on Racial Reconciliation.
 He’s also a force behind the McLendon Minority Leadership Initiative, which is designed to give young people of color more opportunities to work in athletic departments throughout the higher education landscape.

-Born in Falls Church, Virginia, Coach Amaker now splits his time between Boston and Cape Cod with his wife, Dr. Stephanie Pinder-Amaker, an Assistant Professor of Psychology in the Department of Psychiatry at Harvard, his cat Snickers, and two classic cars.
+Born in Falls Church, Virginia, Coach Amaker now splits his time between Boston and Cape Cod with his wife, Dr. Stephanie Pinder-Amaker, an Assistant Professor of Psychology in the Department of Psychiatry at Harvard and three classic cars.

 Awards and Honors